suborbital/docs/website/docs/compute/get-started.md

 The important differences to note between these URLs are the local and public hostnames and HTTP and HTTPS schemes for the editor itself and the `&builder=` parameter.

-For more information, check out our [complete documentation for each of the URL parameters](./integrate-the-function-editor/code-editor.md#configuration).
+For more information, check out our [complete documentation for each of the URL parameters](docs/compute/customizing-functions/code-editor.md#configuration).

-## Build, test and deploy functions
+## Your first function

 Once inside the editor, you can edit, build, test, and deploy your functions all in one place.

 ![Editor displaying a "Hello" function](../assets/editor-screen.png)

 ### Executing functions
-[]

 Once your first function has been built and deployed, it can be run with a request to the Execution API.

 ```bash